 Is Hair Cloning Possible?

 In hair cloning, hair follicles extracted from your scalp are multiplied (cloned) in a laboratory environment by using different methods.
-And the very good news is the fact that you still have necessary stem cells on your scalp even if you are completely bald.
+And the very good news is the fact that you still have necessary on your scalp even if you are completely bald.
 This development will be a ‘breakthrough’ once it is materialized.

 There will be no such issue as hair thinning or balding anymore.
 Once you lose your hair, you will have many more replacements thanks to cloning.
 And it is going to be permanent!
 Hair cloning was believed to be available by 2021.
 However, we have yet to hear the ‘good news’.
-Even when it becomes available, it would certainly take some more years for hair transplantation with stem cells to be widely accessible.
+Even when it becomes available, it would certainly take some more years for hair transplantation to be widely accessible.

 Biotechnology and Drugs to Cure Hair Loss